Pierre Bourque (politician)

-Pierre Bourque CQ (born 29 May 1942) is a businessman and politician in Quebec, Canada.
+Pierre Bourque CQ (born 29 May 1942) is a Canadian businessman and politician in Quebec.
 He founded the Vision Montreal political party and served as mayor of Montreal from 1994 to 2001.

 Background

 He was director of the Montreal Botanical Gardens from 1980 to 1994.

 Mayor of Montreal

 Bourque was the mayor of Montreal, Quebec from 1994 to 2001 (as the leader of the Vision Montreal party).

 Bourque proved eccentric and sometimes controversial as mayor.
 Known as a greenspace aficionado, he supported the creation of parks, implemented tree-planting initiatives, as well as creating Eco-Centres (reusable materials) and Eco-Quartier program (recycling).
 He was also responsible for the revitalization of many important districts of Montreal (Saint Catherine Street, Old Montreal and the Multimedia City) as well as the reopening of the Lachine Canal.

 In 1998, responding to critics who denounced him for not fighting poverty, he spent the night with a working-class family.
 He was also well known for his close ties to minority "cultural communities".
 Bourque directed the city's public service to make an intercultural calendar for meeting scheduling.

 At one time, Bourque was a moderate supporter of the sovereigntist Parti Québécois.
 Bourque's successful attempt, with provincial support, at merging all of Montreal's 28 municipalities into a megacity of 1.8 million people and 27 boroughs cost him the election in 2001.
 Although he gathered a majority of votes in the old city of Montreal, protest votes against the very principle of the merger in the former suburbs gave the victory to his rival Gérald Tremblay.
 Pierre Bourque still sat on the municipal council, taking his running mate Kettly Beauregard's spot.